cmda-bt/be-course-18-19/week-3.md

 #### Description

 Take ± 6 hours to build out a feature were you'll receive **user input** and manipulate the data.
 This is quite a vague assignment and the end result will be specific to your Job Story.
 Make sure you at least spend the alloted hours on this.
-Commit your work early and often.
-Push your work to GitHub.
-Don’t worry if it’s not perfect.
-Try and get as far as you can.

 Some examples to get you started, think about the movie example from the lecture: